luckycoder1030/luckycoder1030.github.io/about.md

 ### My not so static website

 This website is running on a VPS hosted by Digital Ocean.
-Sometimes I create some cool stuff there.
+I create some cool stuff there.
 [Check it out!](https://www.lcmsmith.com/)